 Stay sober.
 It’s better to stay sober when you are traveling alone in order not to dull your perception and attention.
 Avoid alcohol and drugs.

 Team up with other people.
 Go in a group, if you feel uncomfortable going somewhere alone.
-Our Colombia Solo Travelers Facebook Group allows you to team up with other solo travelers for activities like dancing, hiking in nature, etc. Going in a group often enhances safety in Colombia!
-Please also read our safety tips for online platforms further below.
+Going in a group often enhances safety in Colombia!

-Pay attention to current safety advisory for Colombia: You may research the safety advice published by your Ministry of Foreign Affairs.
+Pay attention to current travel advisory for Colombia: You may research any travel warnings and safety advice published by your Ministry of Foreign Affairs.
 Take it with a grain of salt, though, since sometimes these advices feel like you can’t travel anywhere in the world.
 In my experience they are good for safety advice related to the current political and health situation in a country.

-Prepare your trip: Have a look at my Colombia Solo Tavel Guide where you can find additional tips for planning your solo trip to Colombia to stay safe.
+Prepare your trip: Have a look at my Colombia Intro Guide where you can find additional tips for planning your solo trip to Colombia to stay safe.

 Photo by Helena Lopes, Safety in a group